-- PC Settings.
-Open the Settings charm, tap or click Change PC settings > Accounts > Other accounts. - Control Panel.
-Open the Search charm, type user accounts, then choose User Accounts from the search results.
+- PC settings.
+Open the Settings charm, and tap or click Change PC settings >Accounts >Other accounts. - Control Panel.
+Open Search on the Start screen, enter user accounts, and then choose User Accounts from the search results.

 Unlock and sign in